Our research is editorially independent but we may earn a commission for purchases made through our links.

 The British Virgin Islands is made up of a collection of smaller islands, each with its own unique topography and island vibe, including Virgin Gorda, most famous for the Baths, a unique national park on the island’s southwest coast.
-The area is unlike anything else in the Caribbean, with white sandy beaches framed by gigantic granite boulders.
+The area is unlike anything else in the Caribbean, with some of the best beaches in the Virgin Islands, framed by gigantic granite boulders.
 The pools and grottoes created by these ginormous boulders make it the most photogenic spot in the region.
 Snorkelers should follow the rocky trail to nearby Devil’s Bay, particularly in the caves on the south side, where cup corals and multicolored sponges can be seen in fairly shallow depths of 12 to 15 feet.

-Pigeon Cay is a miniature, picture-postcard uninhabited island, reached via a 45-minute boat ride from Roatan, the largest of Honduras’ Bay Islands, though you may feel as if you’ve stepped onto a number planet once you get there.
+Pigeon Cay is a miniature, picture-postcard uninhabited island, reached via a 45-minute boat ride from Roatan.
+It is the largest of Honduras’ Bay Islands and dotted with beautiful luxury resorts, though you may feel as if you’ve stepped onto a number planet once you get there.
 One side of the tiny isle features a beautiful white sand beach, and on the other, coconut trees provide shade and shelter.
 But the island isn’t the best part – jump into its surrounding waters to enjoy some of the most amazing snorkeling in the entire the Caribbean, if not the world.
 The reef starts 15 to 20 feet from the beach, surrounding the entire cay.
 Ideal conditions for coral growth can be found here, which means you’ll find a wide variety of species, with the bleached ivory sand bottom punctuated by Elkhorn coral as well as an extensive array of tropical fish like parrot fish and iridescent damsels.